MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/ssm.md

 ## SSM Run Command

-- Used for execute documents (scripts) or just to run simple commands
+- Used for executing documents (scripts) or just running simple commands
 - Commands are executed across multiple instances (using resource groups)
 - Documents are either managed by AWS or created and managed by users
-- Run Command has builtin rate control/error control - progressively roll out commands to instances, in case of errors stop executing commands
+- Run Command has builtin rate control/error control - progressively rolling out commands to instances, in case of errors stopping command execution
 - Integrates with IAM and CloudTrail
 - SSM Run Command requires no SSH access to instances
 - The output of the command can be shown in the AWS SSM Run Command Console, or it can be sent to an S3 bucket or to CloudWatch Logs
-- Run Command can be evoked with Even Bridge
+- Run Command can be evoked with EventBridge

 ## SSM Automation

 - Systems Manager Automation simplifies common maintenance and deployment tasks of Amazon EC2 instances and other AWS resources.
-Automation enables to do the following:
+Automation enables doing the following:
     - Build automations to configure and manage instances and AWS resources
     - Create custom runbooks or use pre-defined runbooks maintained by AWS
     - Receive notifications about Automation tasks and runbooks by using Amazon EventBridge